 Considerations to make when dealing with stigmatized property

 Stigmatized property goes beyond reputation alone.
 State laws and real estate best practices can affect how the stigma is handled during your home purchase or sale.

 A real estate agent does not necessarily have to tell you about a property’s stigma.
 This is largely because disclosure laws are not entirely standardized across the country.
 While some federal laws apply — like a requirement to disclose lead paint — each state also has its own unique disclosure laws.
 When looking at stigmatized property laws by state, here are a few that stand out:

 - California: Unlike most states, California law requires that every death that occurred in the last three years — including natural deaths — be disclosed to a potential buyer.

-- Illinois: In this state, real estate professionals are legally required to disclose if the house was used to produce methamphetamine.
+- Minnesota: In this state and many others, real estate professionals are legally required to disclose if the house was used to produce methamphetamine.

 - Alaska: In addition to disclosing any murders or suicides on the property in the last three years, Alaska state law also requires the disclosure of human burial sites.

 In advance of listing your home, ask your real estate agent about your state’s property disclosure requirements and whether any specific circumstances may apply to your home’s sale.